about

 Mixed methods, with the rigour and the flexibility to choose the right tool for the question.
 Choice-based conjoint when pricing decisions are on the line.
 Latent class analysis when the segments aren't obvious.
 Ethnographic interviews when the answer is shaped by context I can't see from a survey.
 R, Python, SQL when I need to query the warehouse myself rather than wait for a data team.
 Increasingly, vibe-coded prototypes when prototyping yields the fastest answer.

-The discipline I keep coming back to: research stops being a separate motion when you instrument the system at the level of every interaction.Hooks fire on every event.
+The discipline I keep coming back to: research stops being a separate act when you instrument the system at the level of every interaction.When hooks fire on every event.
 Threads emerge.
 Clusters surface gaps.
 The same agent runtime that consumes a tool produces evidence about it.
 The work then is to listen carefully to what's actually happening, frame it for the people who need to act on it, and build the next loop.

 I'm based in London and open to relocating to the US (SF, NYC, Seattle).